hojjat69/travelling/README.md

 # travelling
 In this repository I provide back-end codes including Django as well as HTML, CSS and JS files with images to create front-end of the web.
 This website is developed for Travel Agencies.
 It is able of dynamic visualization in the destinations and users part.
+The back-end of the Django application (index) gives full management of the database and infos for destinations part for admin users.
+It also provides admin users to manage the other non-admin users.

 Steps to Visualize the Web: